NicholasMamo/dwarna/README.md

     ./restore.sh -p backup/yyyymmdd

 The script automatically restores the backup stored in the folder named `backup/yyyymmdd`.
+If an archive is given instead, the script automatically extracts it.
 By default, the restoration copies back all of this data.
 You can specify which data to restore by passing on the following arguments: